It might take five years or so but Bridgit Hawkins thinks New Zealand farmers might find the answer on their mobile phones.

 Which is where Regen comes in.
-They have devised an ingenious system of digital sensors sited on a farm, measuring elements specific to that farm like soil moisture, temperature, weather conditions and other factors; an algorithm clicks into action and delivers to the farmer a daily or five-day recommendation on how much irrigation, effluent or nitrates should be applied.
+It has devised an ingenious system of digital sensors sited on a farm, measuring elements specific to that farm like soil moisture, temperature, weather conditions and other factors; an algorithm clicks into action and delivers to the farmer a daily or five-day recommendation on how much irrigation, effluent or nitrates should be applied.

 It's delivered over the mobile phone - every bit the farmer's constant companion these days as much as a tractor or dog - or a desktop.